Key Takeaways

-The importance of staying organized is unmatched.
+Instead of waiting until midterms to scramble and catch up, set yourself up for success right from the start by staying organized.
 But it doesn’t simply mean uncluttering your desk.
 The physical, hands-on ability to organize should transfer into organized thoughts.
 If you can organize your desk, you should also be able to manage your study and learning habits.

 For extra tips on how to stay organized and avoid messy schedules, consider the following: